Customization

 The default table used is apis_core.generic.tables.GenericTable.
 You can override the table for your models by defining a custom table class in your_app.tables.
 The table class has to be named <Modelname>Table, so if you have a model Person in your app myproject, the view looks for the table class myproject.tables.PersonTable.
 You can inherit from apis_core.generic.tables.GenericTable and add your customizations. apis_core.generic.tables.GenericTable also contains a handful of useful django table columns that you might want to use.

-Your table can also contain a paginate_by attribute, which is then used by the list view to determines the number of items per page, or None for no pagination (which is the default).
+Your table can also contain a paginate_by attribute, which is then used by the list view to determines the number of items per page.
+When this is not set, the page size defaults to 25.
+To disable pagination altogether, use table_pagination = False.

 The base queryset that is used in the listview, which is then filtered using the django-filters filter, is model.objects.all() - but you can override the queryset by creating a custom queryset for your model in your_app.querysets.
 The queryset function has to be named <Modelname>ListViewQueryset, so if you have a model Person in your app myproject, the view looks for the queryset myproject.querysets.PersonListViewQueryset.